Texas Divorce Information and 22 Frequently Asked Questions

 - Can my spouse move out of the county or out of the state?

-- Do you have more questions about divorce in Texas?
+- What if I have more questions about divorce in Texas?

 1. May I withhold visitation because my spouse does not pay child support?